 Who can participate

-The event is open for all.
-The event is free of charge.
+The event is open for all and free of charge.
+Please register by 28.11.2024 here.

 Privacy policy